gonmf/dakilang/README.md

 Command | Description
 ------ | -----------
 quit, exit | Stop execution and exit the interpreter if in interactive mode.
-Only stops processing the current file is in non-interactive mode. selecttable | Changes the global table currently in use.
+Only stops processing the current file is in non-interactive mode. select_table | Changes the global table currently in use.
 By default, table 0 is active.
 Passing no argument prints the current table number. listing | Prints all clauses kept in the current global table. consult | Read and interpret a Daki language file.
 Receives file path as argument. version | Print version information.